Azure/AzureAD-App-Docs/articles/en-us/panopto/sso_configure.md

 	c.
 In the **Friendly Description** textbox, type a friendly description.

 	d.
-In **Bounce Page Url** textbox, paste the value of **SAML Single Sign-On Service URL**, which you have copied from Azure portal.
+In **Bounce Page Url** textbox, paste the value of **Azure AD Single Sign-On Service URL** : %metadata:singleSignOnServiceUrl%, which you have copied from Azure portal.

 	e.
-In the **Issuer** textbox, paste the value of **SAML Entity ID**, which you have copied from Azure portal.
+In the **Issuer** textbox, paste the value of **Azure AD SAML Entity ID** : %metadata:IssuerUri%, which you have copied from Azure portal.

 	f.
-Open your base-64 encoded certificate, which you have downloaded from Azure portal, copy the content of it in to your clipboard, and then paste it to the **Public Key**  textbox.
+Open your **[Downloaded Azure AD Signing Certifcate (Base64 encoded)](%metadata:certificateDownloadBase64Url%)** from Azure portal, copy the content of it in to your clipboard, and then paste it to the **Public Key**  textbox.

 5. Click **Save**.

 ## Quick Reference